 1. Check your home frequently.
 Get outside.

-“There will be broken holes through the brick to allow the hydro to get inside the home so mice will get into the sides here, underneath, or on top and then get into the home,” said Dowd.
+“There will be broken holes through the brick to allow the hydro to get inside the home, so mice will get into the sides here, underneath, or on top and then get into the home,” explains Dowd.

 Open the flaps of vents outside the home to see if there is any trace of mouse droppings or a greasy substance called sebum.

-“Mice will climb a wall and they'll go up and wear the brick meets the siding, they will squeeze in underneath that gap especially where the brick is recessed and goes into, underneath the siding.
-That's a prime entry area,” he added.
+“A well-used entry area...you're going to see some dirt, some sebum which is the grease that's on their fur, it will kind of be discoloured,” says Dowd.
+“Mice will climb a wall and they'll go up and wear the brick meets the siding, they will squeeze in underneath that gap, especially where the brick is recessed and goes into, underneath the siding.
+That's a prime entry area.”

 Sebum is the greasy substance found on mouse fur that can often be left behind on well-used entry points into and out of homes.
 As seen in the photo above, it is often discoloured and waxy in appearance.
 Courtesy: Skedaddle Humane Wildlife Control